vlsi/app-gradle-plugin/README.md

   }

   dependencies {
-    classpath 'com.google.cloud.tools:appengine-gradle-plugin:2.4.0'
+    classpath 'com.google.cloud.tools:appengine-gradle-plugin:2.4.1'
   }
 }

+apply plugin: 'com.google.cloud.tools.appengine'
 ```

-You can now run commands like `./gradlew appengineDeploy` in the root folder of your Java application.
+You can now run commands like `./gradlew appengineDeploy` on your Java application.

 ## Goals and Configuration